 The learning process is continuous and cannot be squeezed into a specific framework.
-When a new player comes to the academy environment, he is usually given 6 weeks to adapt and show his skills.
+When a new player comes to the academy environment, he is usually given six weeks to adapt and show his skills.
 We are talking here about young players.
-I have never understood what an 11-year-old was supposed to prove during the whole six weeks.
+I have never understood what an eleven-year-old was supposed to prove during the whole six weeks.
 That he knows how to learn?

-A child at the age of 11 is constantly developing in every way.
+A child at the age of eleven is constantly developing in every way.
 When he comes to a new environment, it is normal for him to be shy, upset, etc. and so may not show his full abilities.
-It is worth knowing at what stage of learning a given player is.
+It is worth knowing at what stage a player is located at any given time.
 Because the learning process is directly related to the knowledge and experience that a young player currently possesses.
 Every new piece of information and new experience must be closely linked to the knowledge acquired earlier, so that young players can successfully learn in the new environment.
-So from the point of view of developing individual potential and learning, for an 11-year-old, everything will be new.
+So, from the point of view of developing individual potential and learning, for an eleven-year-old, everything will be new.
 Starting with the notorious game model and the training process, etc. The young player will be at the stage of the initial learning process, because he doesn’t know anything about the academy environment, the standards prevailing there, the game model, etc. Furthermore, the training process will be new to the player, because he will have never trained in such a (very structured) way before.

-So we give this poor child six weeks and expect him to fully adapt to the new situation.
+So, we give this poor child six weeks and expect him to fully adapt to the new situation.
 In doing so, we are simply failing to understand the learning process that must be adapted to the individual.
 Many young players who experienced those miserable six weeks did not stay long in the academy.
 Here again the question arises, how many players has the system lost in this way?

 In doing so, we don't respect the uniqueness of youngsters and forget that each of them comes to us with his own baggage, experience and cognitive development.
 I refer again to the game model here, because all the decisions made by coaches are largely based on it.
-This means that it has its limitations and in this way unconsciously also limits young players who come to or are already in an academy.
+This means that it has its limitations and, in this way, unconsciously also limits young players who come to or are already in an academy.

 In other words, we are looking for adolescents who fit the game model and are not taking into account the learning process, or the uniqueness of the youngsters.
-Here again, we are losing a whole bunch of talented young players who are not accepted into the academy, simply because they don’t fit the game model!
+Here again, we are losing a whole bunch of talented young players who are not accepted into the academy, simply because they don’t fit the game model.
 If Muhamad Ali, with his unique style of boxing, had agreed to limitations and had been placed within a certain framework, not only would he never have become a professional boxer, but he would certainly never have won the title of World Champion.